acwu1/WHyMSIE_POD/README.md

 # WHyMSIE_POD
 Plan of the day for WH²yMSIE field campaign
 *All times Pacific*

+## Plan of the Day 02 Nov 2024
+*All times Pacific*

+**ER-2: Weekend, no aircraft access** (labs will be open)

+### Meetings

+D+0 (Sat 02 Nov 2024)
+   -	No Meetings

+D+1 (Sun 03 Nov 2024) – Daylight Saving time ends (10AM = 1800 UTC)
+   - 10:00 - Forecasting/status update briefing
+     - Please send a representative from each instrument team and update status spreadsheet

+ -  13:00 - T-1 AFRC weather brief

+### Look ahead
+D+2 (Mon 04 Nov 2024)
+  - Potential offshore coordinated flight with G-III, targeting AWS overpass at approximately 1920 UTC

+__Next potential flight day: Tue 05 Nov, overland flight out to Nebraska__

+### Reminders:
+AFRC: Please do not take photos of the flight line or inside the hangar.
+AFRC: Please use the WH2yMSIE WhatsApp group to coordinate with maintenance.

+Latest POD can be accessed at https://github.com/acwu1/WHyMSIE_POD

 ## Plan of the Day 01 Nov 2024
 *All times Pacific*